-The rationale for changing these rules is to create greater consistency in the production and labeling of marihuana product and to ensure that handling and packaging standards are updated to current standards.
+The rationale for changing these rules it to create greater consistency, safety, and operation opportunities in the operation of all marihuana businesses.
 This cannot be done with the rules as currently written.

 8. Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.